Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 ## Converting a PCM wavefile to a 32-bit floating-point PCM wavefile

+This example is very similar to a
+[previous example](#copying-a-complete-wavefile) where we copy the complete wavefile.
+In this case, however, we want to ensure that the data in the output wavefile is stored in the 32-bit floating-point PCM format.
+This example can be useful when converting wavefiles from linear PCM format to floating-point format.

+The major difference to the previous example is that, instead of just reusing the format of the input wavefile in the call to the `Set_Format_Of_Wavefile` procedure for the output wavefile, we use these constant values:

+- for the `Bit_Depth` parameter: `Bit_Depth_32`, and

+- for the `Use_Float` parameter: `True`.

+Note that we're  using a 32-bit floating-point type in the declaration of the `PCM_IO` package.
+We could, however, have used an arbitrary type here — for example, a 16-bit fixed-point type.
+This implies that a conversion between the PCM buffer type and the PCM format used in the wavefile needs to be performed.
+Fortunately for us, the library makes sure that the correct conversion is performed.

 ~~~~~~~~~~ada
 with Audio.Wavefiles;                      use Audio.Wavefiles;
 with Audio.Wavefiles.Data_Types;           use Audio.Wavefiles.Data_Types;